wamdam/backy2/README.md

 Especially on ceph volumes, the first AND all subsequent backups only require changed blocks to be stored.

+Invalid backups, due to data errors and otherwise broken backups (system crash) are probably recognized (for bit rod we recommend scrubs) and you cannot backup a diff on them.

 On other volume types, if you can extract blocks used by the filesystem, also only those blocks will be read.

-backy makes heavy usage of rollsum files.
-Each ``chunk`` is checksummed and the checksum is stored with the backup.
+backy makes heavy usage of rollsums.
+Each ``block`` is checksummed and the checksum is stored with the backup.
 Whenever a forward increment is created, the source data is read and only compared to the stored checksum.
 That way, the backup storage space's i/o is not used at all for determining which blocks